danieljprice/splash/docs/advanced.rst

    Finished star formation plot

-Pressing ‘S’ from the main menu saves all of the settings and plot limits to disk, so invoking splash again will produce the same plot.
+Pressing ``S`` from the main menu saves all of the settings and plot limits to disk, so invoking splash again will produce the same plot.
 To produce the same plot on a sequence of dumps, simply put more than one file on the command line and plot to a non-interactive device (see